Markets, Incentives, and Human Nature

 An incentive has three components:

-• Reward or punishment: What do I gain or lose from an action?
+- Reward or penalty: What does an actor gain or lose from an action?

-• Visibility: Is the connection between action and consequence obvious?
+- Visibility: Is the connection between action and consequence apparent?

 Many perverse incentives arise when one of these components is distorted.
-A manager rewarded for short-term quarterly profits (timing) has no incentive to invest in long-term growth.
-An analyst whose forecasts are never tracked (visibility) has no incentive for precision.
+A manager rewarded for short-term quarterly profits (timing) has little incentive to invest in long-term growth.
+An analyst whose forecasts are never tracked (visibility) has little incentive for precision.

-In my work on financial data systems, analyzing incentive structures is central.
-When we evaluate a company at AlleAktien, we always ask: What is management paid for?
+In my work on financial data systems, the analysis of incentive structures is central.
+When we evaluate a company at AlleAktien, we always ask: What is management actually paid for?
 Are the incentives of owners aligned with those of managers?
-Are there hidden misaligned incentives?
+Are there hidden misalignments?

 Why Good People Make Bad Decisions

-The most common explanation for corporate misconduct is: "Management was incompetent" or "They were greedy."
-Both explanations fall short.
+The most common explanations for corporate misconduct are incompetence and greed.
+Both fall short.
 In most cases, the problem is not the person but the system.

 Upton Sinclair put it aptly: "It is difficult to get a man to understand something when his salary depends upon his not understanding it."
 This is not an indictment of individuals — it is an observation about the power of incentive structures.

-When a bank advisor is rewarded for selling in-house funds, they will recommend in-house funds — regardless of whether they are optimal for the client.
-This does not make them a bad person.
-It makes them a rationally acting agent in a poorly designed system.
+When a bank advisor is rewarded for selling in-house funds, they will recommend in-house funds — regardless of whether those funds are optimal for the client.
+That does not make them a bad person.
+It makes them a rational agent in a poorly designed system.

 Information Asymmetry and Trust

-Markets function best when all participants have equal information.
-In reality, information asymmetry is the norm.
-The seller knows more about the product than the buyer.
-Management knows more about the company than the shareholders.
+Markets function best when all participants have equal access to information.
+In reality, information asymmetry is the norm: the seller knows more about the product than the buyer, and management knows more about the company than its shareholders.

-George Akerlof described this problem in his paper "The Market for Lemons" and showed how information asymmetry can destroy entire markets.
-The solution lies in mechanisms that enforce transparency: accounting standards, disclosure requirements, independent auditing.
+George Akerlof described this problem in his paper "The Market for Lemons," showing how information asymmetry can destroy entire markets.
+The solution lies in mechanisms that enforce transparency — accounting standards, disclosure requirements, independent auditing.

 Incentives in Business Analysis

-For investors, analyzing incentive structures is one of the most powerful tools.
-Some questions I ask in every business analysis:
+For investors, the analysis of incentive structures is one of the most powerful tools available.
+Several questions belong in every business analysis:

-• Ownership structure: Does management hold significant stakes in the company?
-If so, their interests are aligned with shareholders'.
+- Ownership structure: Does management hold significant stakes in the company?
+If so, its interests are aligned with those of shareholders.

-• Capital allocation: How does the company deploy its free cash flow?
-Does it invest in value-creating projects, or finance expensive acquisitions to simulate growth?
+- Capital allocation: How does the company deploy its free cash flow?
+Does it invest in value-creating projects, or does it finance expensive acquisitions to simulate growth?

-• Customer retention: Are the company's customers voluntarily loyal, or are they bound by switching costs?
+- Customer retention: Are the company's customers loyal by choice, or bound by switching costs?

 Acting Against One's Own Incentives

-1. Actively seek counterarguments: Before entering a position, collect the strongest counterarguments and evaluate them honestly.
+- Actively seek counterarguments: Before entering a position, collect the strongest arguments against it and evaluate them honestly.

-2. Eliminate sunk-cost thinking: The purchase price of a stock is irrelevant to whether one should hold it.
-The only relevant question is: Would I buy it today at this price?
+- Eliminate sunk-cost thinking: The purchase price of a stock is irrelevant to whether one should continue holding it.
+The only relevant question is: would I buy it today at this price?

-3. Create accountability: Document investment decisions and evaluate them regularly.
-Not just the outcomes, but the process.
+- Create accountability: Document investment decisions and review them regularly — not only the outcomes, but the process.

 The Elegance of Well-Designed Incentives

-There are companies and systems where incentives are so elegantly designed that good behavior is the natural state.
-These systems require no oversight, no surveillance, no appeals to morality.
+In some companies and systems, incentives are so elegantly designed that good behavior is the natural state.
+These systems require no oversight, no surveillance, and no appeals to morality.
 They work because it is in everyone's self-interest to do the right thing.

-This is the highest form of organizational design — and simultaneously the rarest.
-Investors who recognize it often find the best long-term investments.
+This is the highest form of organizational design — and also the rarest.
+Investors who learn to recognize it often find the best long-term investments.

 FAQ